Selling a pitch or a business idea is probably one of the most challenging aspects of making modern trade.

-Anyway, if you think you can push the industry’s bar to a new level, show yours and your partner’s’ skills etc., then you ought to polish your pitching prowess because at the end of the day it is going to save your sinking boat.
+Anyway, if you think you can push the industry’s bar to a new level, show yours and your partner’s skills, etc., then you ought to polish your pitching prowess because at the end of the day is going to save your sinking boat.

-Let’s look at some of the steps that can help you in hearing ‘yes’ from your potential funders or clients to take interest or hire your business for their economic/business needs.
+Let’s look at some of the steps that can help you hear ‘yes’ from your potential funders or clients to take an interest in or hire your business for their economic/business needs.

-Just like Karloff, you can start your pitch by giving your client an estimate about the pitch duration.
-For instance; saying, “we have only 20 mins with us.
-Let’s get started” In the stated reason, you are giving the time duration to ease the person’s comfort level of listening to you for a particular period of time.
+Like Karloff, you can start your pitch by giving your client an estimate of the pitch duration.
+For instance, saying, “We have only 20 mins with us.
+Let’s get started” In the stated reason, you are giving the time duration to ease the person’s comfort level of listening to you for a particular period.

 Moreover, being a presenter, you have to master the art of capturing attention because without it, no matter how good words, or data you are using to entice your client, you will eventually fall flat.

 Suppose you are pitching a magneto development project to a potential client, and you have studied the industry in which your client is dealing, but he doesn’t have an e-commerce portal to grow his business double fold.

 How will you convince him?
 Well, showing how much his competitors have been benefitted by an e-commerce portal and how it has affected their ROI throughout the last few years, will certainly valid your argument of why your client should get a Magento portal developed for business, asap.